nimaid/LPHK/README.md

 * ~~Basic support for Launchpad Classic/S/Mini~~
   * Thanks to Patreon patron Korbinian Maag for fully funding the purchase of a LP Mini for developing this feature!
   * Includes Behringer CMD Touch TC64 in Novation compatibility mode
+* ~~Add partial Pro support (left and bottom rows not enabled)~~
+  * A huge shoutout to MiniStumpy Bloopers in the Discord, who was able to find out that adding this feature was actually fairly simple!
+I really need a Pro to develop with.